SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

 ---

 What might an e-commerce UI library might look like if rewritten with hooks?
-This shop app is an experiment using some of patterns that might be helpful in the design of such a library.
+This shop app is an experiment using some of the patterns that might be helpful in the design of such a library.
 As the hooks ecosystem evolves over the coming months I plan to expand and refactor it slowly overtime to use as a reference.

 ## The Goal